ray-project/ray/doc/source/data/monitoring-your-workload.rst

 -------------
 During execution, Ray Data periodically logs updates to `ray-data.log`.

 Every 5 seconds, Ray Data logs the execution progress of every operator in the dataset.
-For more frequent updates, `RAY_DATA_TRACE_SCHEDULING=1` can be set so that the progress is logged after each task is dispatched.
+For more frequent updates, set `RAY_DATA_TRACE_SCHEDULING=1` so that the progress is logged after each task is dispatched.

 .. code-block:: text